ghscosta/qsmethods/README.md

 ## Synopsis

 This code is a implementation of the RAT (Reactivation per Activity Time) quasistationary method, detailed in our [paper].
 It receives a network file, containing a list of edges, as input.
-Some parameters can be set in the main code's header.
+Some parameters can be set in the file *dyn_par.dat*.

 ## Inputs